TassioCarmo/havard-cs50x-week8-js-html-css/README.md

 ## what did i learn

 ## internet
-is the network of networks of computers, or servers, communicating with one another by sending and receiving data.
+Is the network of networks of computers, or servers, communicating with one another by sending and receiving data.

 ## router
 Are specialized computers, with CPUs and memory, that routes, or relays, data from one point to another.